Ghir0/webby-category-description/readme.txt

 The plugin works with the default WordPress category taxonomy and WooCommerce product categories.
 Support for additional custom taxonomies may be added in future versions.

+= What is the Additional Prompt Context feature? =

+The Additional Prompt Context feature allows you to add custom instructions or context to the AI prompt.
+This is useful for providing specific information about your store, brand voice, or industry that should be considered when generating descriptions.
+For example, you could add "This is a luxury fashion store targeting young professionals" or "Our brand focuses on eco-friendly and sustainable products" to help the AI generate more relevant descriptions.

 = Is my OpenAI API key secure? =

 Yes, your API key is stored securely in the WordPress database using WordPress's built-in options API.